Phonics

 Time in school is limited and precious.
 For many it is the only time in life for contact with the whole range of human culture – science, art, history, music, literature, and more.
 It should not be wasted in ill-considered ways of which SSP is a prime example.
 There should be no underestimating of the scale of what English-speaking children have to learn in order to become become fully literate.

 If SSP is maintained as a legally required canon for the teaching of literacy in England, the likely effects seem to me uniformly dire.
-The more strictly SSP canons are followed, the less likely it is that children will learn to enjoy the treasure trove of existing literature.
+The more strictly its canons are followed, the less likely it is that children will learn to enjoy any sort of literature from poetry to science.
 This contradicts many commitments in the National Curriculum.
 Rigid adherence to SSP risks a significant proportion of casualties, confused by the arbitrariness and inconsistency.
 Having been initially taught by an early version of SSP and failed to progress beyond the very first stages for over two years, I came very close to becoming such a casualty myself.
 I must confess to having a strong, partial interest here.